vitaliiorlov/omarchy-on-cachyos/README.md

 ## 4. Pre-Requisites

 IMPORTANT: This script does not install CachyOS.
 You must do that separately (and first.)
-This script is intended to be run on a fresh installation of CachyOS with the following configuration choices made: (Note, for information installing CachyOS, please refer to https://www.cachyos.org.)
+This script is intended to be run on a fresh installation of CachyOS with the following configuration choices made: (Note, for information on installing CachyOS, please refer to https://www.cachyos.org.)

 1. File System: You must choose BTRFS as the file system and Snapper as the snapshot manager.
 This aligns with CachyOS's default recommendation for most systems, and is required for Omarchy to properly function.

+2. Shell: You must choose Fish as the default shell for this installation script to work properly.
+(This is the default CachyOS shell choice.)

-2. Desktop Environment to Install: You can install a minimal system with no desktop environment or you can choose to install the CachyOS Hyprland Desktop Environment.
+3. Desktop Environment to Install: You can install a minimal system with no desktop environment or you can choose to install the CachyOS Hyprland Desktop Environment.
 If you have CachyOS install Hyprland, it will also install SDDM as the login display manager by default.
 Do not install GNOME or KDE.

-3. Graphics Drivers for NVIDIA users: If you are using an NVIDIA GPU, install the recommended graphics driver via CachyOS.
+4. Graphics Drivers for NVIDIA users: If you are using an NVIDIA GPU, install the recommended graphics driver via CachyOS.
 The script will turn off driver installation in Omarchy.

 Other configuration changes are up to you.
 Note, however, that this script has not been extensively tested on various CachyOS installations other than the author's own machine.